LinFyM/UCAS_Gobang_C/README.md

 There are complete Chinese comments in the code, if there is garbled characters when opened in the IDE, please select the GKB encoding in the IDE.

 Enter the coordinates of the point you want to fall on in the game, such as "i8" (not distinguishing the order of letters and numbers, and not case sensitive), that is, the i8 coordinate drop on the board.
 Follow the instructions in the procedure.

+"WUZIQI" is a compiled file that can be run directly.
+You can also compile the rest of the C source files and header file together and run them.